alix-tz/phd/posts/013/index.md

 All of this makes sense, though.

-1. **peraire_both** is able to generalize from seeing both datasets and even benefits from seeing more data thanks to the D series since it performs better on the B series, compared to **peraire_B**.
+1. **peraire_both** is able to generalize from seeing both datasets and even benefits from seeing more data thanks to the D series, since it performs better on the B series compared to **peraire_B**.
-2. **peraire_B** which was trained on the more difficult dataset seems to use the knowledge inherited from **Manu McFrench** and to have learned some formal features from Peraire's handwriting since it is able to maintain a fairly low CER on the D series. *Nota: I should include the initial scores from Manu McFrench on the test set to confirm this analysis.*
+2. **peraire_B** which was trained on the more difficult dataset seems to use the knowledge inherited from **Manu McFrench** and to have learned some formal features from Peraire's handwriting since it is able to maintain a fairly low CER on the D series. <!--*Nota: I should include the initial scores from Manu McFrench on the test set to confirm this analysis.*-->
 3. **peraire_D** on the other hand seems to lose it completely on the B series.
 This is most likely due to the fact that the contrast between the page and the "ink" is too low in the pencil-written series compared to the data used to train **Manu McFrench** and in the D series.

 What happens with **peraire_D** is very interesting because it confirms that it is useful to compose a train set with examples of more difficult documents instead of only showing the ones that are easy to read!
 Now, the nice thing is that I will soon be working on a little experiment with my colleague Hugo Scheithauer where we will be able to measure the impact of the contrast between the ink and the paper.
 Stay tuned!